fehbari/sunshine-scripts/README.md

 **Important Notes**:
 - These scripts are tailored for PCs with **NVIDIA graphics cards** and **G-Sync or G-Sync compatible monitors**.
 - If you have an AMD setup and there’s enough interest, I might provide AMD-compatible versions of these scripts in the future.
+I'm open to contributions if you want to help with that.
+Please refer to the [AMD support issue](https://github.com/fehbari/sunshine-scripts/issues/4) for more information.

 ---